-Mary Bonar

-206-546-4671 mbonar@shoreline.edu Rm 2057 Students are required to maintain a final grade of 2.0 (75%) in each VCT foundational course in order to progress to the next class.
-If you receive a grade below 2.0, you will be required to either retake the class or pursue an advisor's waiver.
+Students are required to maintain a final grade of 2.0 (75%) in each VCT or ART course in order to progress to the next class.
+If you receive a grade below 2.0, and you are taking a class as a requirement for this degree, you will be required to retake the class or pursue an advisor's waiver.
+General Education Requirements - 15-20 Credits Communication Skills (5 Credits) Choose either BTWRT 215 or ENGL& 101.

-AAAS DEGREE (112-121 CREDITS)

-Note: Every effort has been made to ensure the accuracy of the information in this publication.
-However, the information is subject to change without notice and final career decisions are the responsibility of the student.

-PROGRAM INFORMATION: